vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-07-base-case-for-empty-collections.md

 Indeed, if `same(Lists.of(a, b, c))` returns true, then `same(Lists.of(a, b))` should also return true, and by continuation `same(Collections.emptyList())` should also return true.
 Why is that important?
 Because a logically sound API is easier to work with.

-Long story short: think about your method's contracts.
-This kind of contracts usually makes a great addition to method's documentation and provide you with a multutude of scenarions to be covered with unit tests.
+Method contracts usually make a great addition to documentation and provide you with a multutude of scenarions to be covered with unit tests.